Courses FAQ

 1. What is an instructor-led course?

-Instructor-led courses take place in an interactive audio/video e-classroom at a designated time with your instructor and peers.
+Instructor-led or "live" courses take place in an interactive audio/video e-classroom at a designated time with your instructor and peers.
 Instructor-led courses include small-group song feedback sessions.
 Enter on computer or call-in to the e-classroom.
 Time zone conflict or missed class?
 No worries.
-Meetings are recorded and transcripts are available for 14 days.
+Meetings are recorded and transcripts are available for 7 days.

 2. How do instructor-led courses work?